| Title: | Recurrent Event Data Analysis |

 The thinning method (Lewis and Shedler 1979) is applied for bounded hazard rate function by default.
 The inversion method (Cinlar 1975) is also available for possibly unbounded but integrable rate function over the given time period.
 The inversion method will be used when the rate function may go to infinite and a warning will be thrown out if the thinning method is specified originally.

-, a function of time can be
+the baseline hazard rate function rho, a function of time can be

 specified for time-varying effect.
 The first argument of the input function